pradhapanr/pradhapanr/README.md

   <li>C/C++</li>
 </ul>

-### The JavaScript/web development technologies that I work with closest are:
+### The JavaScript/web and mobile development technologies that I work with closest are:
 <ul>
   <li>React</li>
   <li>TypeScript</li>